 This post may contain affiliate links.
 For more information, read my disclosure policy.

-These Mint Chocolate Chip Cookies combine my two loves: mint chips and chocolate chips!
-These are chewy and soft with tons of mint chips inside – you will love these chewy cookies inspired by my best chocolate chip cookie recipe.
+Mint Chip Cookies combine my two loves: mint chips and chocolate chips!
+These are chewy and soft chocolate chip cookies with mint chips inside – you will love these chewy cookies inspired by my best chocolate chip cookie recipe.

 • You can make the dough ahead of time and keep it in the fridge (or freeze it!).
 Chilling it gives the baked cookies the best texture – they have the perfect balance of soft and chewy.